ttntm/ttntm/content/blog/05-Tailwind-menu.md

 weight: -5
 type: blog
 date: 2018-09-20
 description: This article shows how to build a responsive menu/navigation with Tailwind CSS and also includes a CodePen example.
+Updated 03/2020.
 tags:
     - css
     - howto